Brij Mohan Kaul: Controversies

 In 1968, Brigadier John Dalvi, the former commanding officer of the 7th Infantry Brigade that participated in the 1962 Sino-Indian War authored a book named Himalayan Blunder, where he gave his first hand accounts and perceptions of the causes for India's defeat in the war.
 He was critical of Lt General B.M.
 Kaul and attributed the loss in 1962 war partly to him.

 Excerpt from the book: "He managed to keep himself away from hardship and learning the nuances of a military commander as a junior officer and later in service, managed to grab important Army senior command appointments due to his "pull".
 His involvement with Jawaharlal Nehru later turned out to be a major reason for shameful loss and massacre of Indian troops at the hands of the Chinese".

 In 1991, K. Satchidananda Murty wrote a biographical book about the second President of India, Shri Sarvepalli Radhakrishnan, named Radhakrishnan: His Life and Ideas.
 In the book, he quoted the former president as having expressed doubts over the capability of Lt General B.M.
 Kaul.

 Excerpt from the book: "The General Officer was well known in the Army and Political Circles to be a "personal favourite" of Jawaharlal Nehru since his junior officer days.
 He reportedly received a number of undue professional favours throughout his career due to this personal connection and he made full use of this opportunity with utter disregard to the Army organisation".

 In the book The Unfought War of 1962: An Appraisal, by Raghav Sharan Sharma, he has mentioned that Lt General B.M.
 Kaul was a distant relation of Indian Prime Minister Jawaharlal Nehru.
 As a result, V.K.Krishna Menon who was the then Defence Minister and Jawaharlal Nehru's close aide, appointed Lt General B.M.
 Kaul as Chief of General Staff, against the recommendation of the outgoing Chief of Army Staff, General K.S.Thimayya and in spite of the fact that he was an Army Service Corps officer, with no prior combat experience and having never commanded a fighting unit earlier.

+In the 1960s and 1970s the term, "Kaul Boys" (a parody of the term 'call girls'), in the army referred to officers or bureaucrats who unquestionably followed Kaul, the loose term incorporated many people, such as B.M.
+Bhattacharjee, Niranjan Prasad, A.S.
+Pathania, V.K.
+Krishna Menon, Brigadier Hoshiar Singh, L.P.
+Sen, Daulet Singh and B.N.
+Mullik- though some of these differ according to historians.
+Kaul's proximity to Nehru earned him lots of suspicion from many in the army, and many officers who did not agree with Kaul's policy's careers suffered; such as Sam Manekshaw, Umrao Singh, S.P.P.
+Thorat, Brigadier Gurbux Singh and J.P.
+Dalvi.

 Both the books have been highly critical about Lt General B.M.
 Kaul.
 However, Lt General Kaul also authored a book named The Untold Story, where he gave his version of reasons for the loss in the 1962 war.